 A laser, which stands for "light amplification by stimulated emission of radiation", creates light energy in a very narrow and focused beam.
 This laser light produces a reaction when it hits tissue allowing it to remove or shape the tissue.
 In the field of dentistry, lasers are most commonly used to treat:

-- Gum disease – Lasers are used to reshape gums and remove bacteria during root canal procedures.
+- Gum disease – Lasers are used to reshape gums.

 - Biopsy - Lasers can be used to remove a small piece of tissue, called a biopsy, so that it can be examined for cancer.